-3.23 The commissioning group and the special arrangements made to ensure proper coordination and performance of commissioning activities during commissioning should be established early enough to allow all these activities to be identified and adequate preparations to be made.

-3.24 The commissioning group should be headed by a commissioning manager who has had relevant experience and qualification.
-The commissioning manager should be appointed well in advance of the actual commissioning work so as to be able to make the necessary arrangements for scheduling and organizing work units, work plans and other resources.

-3.25 Specific test teams should be established to perform commissioning tests.
-The number and composition of these teams should be dependent on aspects such as:

-- the number and complexity of the systems to be tested;

-- the scheduled target dates;
+- 3.234 The commissioning group and the special arrangements made to ensure proper coordination and performance of commissioning activities during commissioning should be established early enough to allow all these activities to be identified and adequate preparations to be made. - 3.245 The commissioning group should be headed by a commissioning manager who has had relevant experience and qualification.
+The commissioning manager should be appointed well in advance of the actual commissioning work so as to be able to make the necessary arrangements for scheduling and organizing work units, work plans and other resources. - 3.256 Specific test teams should be established to perform commissioning tests.
+The number and composition of these teams should be dependent on aspects such as: - the number and complexity of the systems to be tested; - the scheduled target dates; - the workload: - \\\\\the skills necessary to perform the tests; - the number, complexity and safety significance of the systems to be tested. - the staff available; - 3.267 Effective co-ordination of work should be ensured between test teams. - 3.278 In addition to the overall commissioning and scheduling the detailed planning and scheduling function should be managed in the commissioning group.

-- the workload;

-- the skills necessary to perform the tests;

-- the staff available;

-3.26 Effective co-ordination of work should be ensured between test teams.

-3.27 In addition to the overall commissioning and scheduling the detailed planning and scheduling function should be managed in the commissioning group.